 1 Rule 8.
 Stay or Injunction Pending Appeal

 2 (a) Motion for Stay.

 3 (1) Initial Motion in the District Court.
 A party must ordinarily move

 4 first in the district court for the following relief:

 5

 6 (B) approval of a supersedeas bond or other security provided to obtain a

 7 stay of judgment; or

 8

 9 (2) Motion in the Court of Appeals; Conditions on Relief.
 A motion for

-10 the relief mentioned in Rule $8(a)(1)$ may be made to the court of appeals or to
+10 the relief mentioned in Rule 8(a)(1) may be made to the court of appeals or to

 11 one of its judges.

 12

-Report to the Standing Committee Advisory Committee on Appellate Rules May 22, 2017
+Report to the Standing Committee Advisory Committee on Appellate Rules May 22, 2017 (revised March 14, 2018)

-13 (E) The court may condition relief on a party's filing a bond or other 14 appropriate security in the district court.
-15 (b) Proceeding Against a Surety Security Provider.
-If a party gives security in the form of a bond, a stipulation, or other undertaking with one or more sureties 16 17 security providers, each surety provider submits to the jurisdiction of the district 18 court and irrevocably appoints the district clerk as the surety's its agent on whom 19 any papers affecting the surety's its liability on the security bond or undertaking 20 may be served.1 On motion, a surety's security provider's liability may be enforced in the district court without the necessity of an independent action.
-The 21 22 motion and any notice that the district court prescribes may be served on the district clerk, who must promptly mail send2 a copy to each surety security 23 provider whose address is known.
-24 25 Committee Note3 The amendments to subdivisions (a)(1)(B) and (b) conform this rule with the 26 amendment of Federal Rule of Civil Procedure 62.
-Rule 62 formerly required a 27 28 party to provide a "supersedeas bond" to obtain a stay of the judgment and 29 proceedings to enforce the judgment.
+(E) The court may condition relief on a party's filing a bond or other appropriate security in the district court.

+(b) Proceeding Against a Surety Security Provider.
+If a party gives security in the form of a bond, a stipulation, or other undertaking with one or more sureties security providers, each surety provider submits to the jurisdiction of the district court and irrevocably appoints the district clerk as the surety's its agent on whom any papers affecting the surety's its liability on the security bond or undertaking may be served.
+On motion, a surety's security provider's liability may be enforced in the district court without the necessity of an independent action.
+The motion and any notice that the district court prescribes may be served on the district clerk, who must promptly mail send a copy to each surety security provider whose address is known.

+Committee Note3

+The amendments to subdivisions (a)(1)(B) and (b) conform this rule with the amendment of Federal Rule of Civil Procedure 62.
+Rule 62 formerly required a party to provide a "supersedeas bond" to obtain a stay of the judgment and proceedings to enforce the judgment.
 As amended, Rule 62(b)(2) allows a party to obtain a stay by providing a "bond or other security."
-The term "security" in 30 31 the amended subdivision (b) includes but is not limited to the examples of
+The term "security" in the amended subdivision (b) includes but is not limited to the examples of